-Named after the acclaimed children’s illustrator Oliver Jeffers and well-loved writer and illustrator Maurice Sendak, our Reception classes share premises in a recently modernised self-contained section of the Victorian main building adjoining the secure playground with our Nursery.
+Our Reception classes share a secure playground and premises in the recently modernised self-contained section of the Victorian main building with our Nursery.

 As part of the EYFS (Early Years Foundation Stage), Reception children are taught in accordance to the principles of ‘Development Matters’ and enjoy indoor and outdoor lessons tailored to a variety of topics to develop the seven key areas of learning.